UT-SWLab/TeamA7/README.md

 # Phase II Team Contribution Time

 ## User Stories:
+As a user, I want to see a grid of all board game categories, split up into different pages, so I don't have to wait as long for pages to load
 As a user, I want to see a grid of all board game publishers, split up into different pages, so I don't have to wait as long for pages to load
+As a user, I want to see links on each page that lead to other pages, so if I want to learn more I can get more information from another page
 As a user, I want to see a grid of all board games, split up into different pages, so I don't have to wait as long for pages to load
 As a site user, I want to be able to travel through all main pages of the site without issue or linking to an outside site so I can intuitively get the information I need (via the navigation bar)
+As a user, I want to see images of publisher logos when I got to publishers pages, so I can more easily recognize publishers
 As a user, I want to see accurate information from a restful API for each page

 ## Tasks
-Populating database with information from the Board Game Atlas API Populating database with information from the Board Game Geek API Populating database with information from the Google Custom Search API Testing the site
+Populating database with information from the Board Game Atlas API
+Populating database with information from the Board Game Geek API
+Populating database with information from the Google Custom Search API
+Testing the site
 Setting up the MongoDB database
 Setting up pagination for list pages
 Making templates for instance pages
 Getting the website to properly route to all pages

 ## Allegra Thomas at35737
 GitHub ID: AllegraThomas
-User Stories Worked On:
+**User Stories Worked On:**
   As a user, I want to see accurate information from a restful API for each page
-    Estimated completion time: 5 hours
+    -Estimated completion time: 5 hours
-    Actual completion time: 6 hours
+    -Actual completion time: 6 hours
   As a user, I want to see images of publisher logos when I go to publishers' pages, so I can more easily recognize publishers
-    Estimated completion time: 1 hour
+    -Estimated completion time: 1 hour
-    Actual completion time: 1 hour
+    -Actual completion time: 1 hour
-Tasks Completed:
+**Tasks Worked On:**
   Populating database with information from the Board Game Atlas API
-    Estimated completion time: 2 hours
+    -Estimated completion time: 2 hours
-    Actual completion time: 3 hours
+    -Actual completion time: 3 hours
   Populating database with information from the Google Custom Search API
-    Estimated completion time: 3 hours
+    -Estimated completion time: 3 hours
-    Actual completion time: 2 hours
+    -Actual completion time: 2 hours
   Setting up the MongoDB database:
-    Estimated completion time: 2 hours
+    -Estimated completion time: 2 hours
-    Actual completion time: 3 hours
+    -Actual completion time: 3 hours

-Grant Ross ghr344
+## Grant Ross ghr344
 Github ID: Grant Ross
+**User Stories Worked On:**
 User story 1: As a user, I want to see links on each page that lead to other pages, so if I want to learn more I can get more information from another page
-Estimated Completion Time: 4 hours
+-Estimated Completion Time: 4 hours
-Actual Completion Time: 7 hours
+-Actual Completion Time: 7 hours
 User story 2: As a user, I want to see images of publisher logos when I got to publishers pages, so I can more easily recognize publishers
-Estimated time: 2 hours
+-Estimated time: 2 hours
-Actual time: 4 hours
+-Actual time: 4 hours
 As a user, I want to see a grid of all board game categories, split up into different pages, so I don't have to wait as long for pages to load
-Estimated time: 3 hours
+-Estimated time: 3 hours
-Actual time: 1.5 hours
+-Actual time: 1.5 hours
-Tasks worked on:
+**Tasks Worked On:**
 Setting up pagination for list pages
 Making templates for instance pages
 Getting the website to properly route to all pages